 *Disclaimer: endings have been dramatized, may differ from actual endings

-So… the Latin word futurus is actually one of those forms (here is the name: suppletive future participle) of the verb esse which is …. to be… and esse and to be are actually related (holla, if you dig etymology and then click here).
+And the Latin word futurus is actually one of those forms – the so called suppletive future participle – of the verb esse which simply meant: to be.

-So… the word was just a future form of the verb Latin verb for to be.
+Anyway, so the word future originally was just a future form of the Latin verb for to be.

 Hehe.. so obvious and yet so hidden :).